Project DEFY: Design Education for Yourself

 We also need to explore different learning systems that allow people to learn for themselves - with the internet at our fingertips it's time to see what we can master.

-With a computer at hand, the community customizes a makerspace that fits their own requirements.
+With a computer at hand, the community customizes a makerspace that fits their own requirements, and develops its own learning space, called a Nook.
 Projects can be anything - artistic, technical, or other - to fit each student's own learning interests and experience.

-Students use the internet as their guide book for learning.
-At the makerspace all ideas and information are shared and can be further developed by the community, which in turn can find ways to boost their economy.
+Learners use the internet as their guide book for learning.
+At the Nook all ideas and information are shared and can be further developed by the community, which in turn can find ways to boost their economy.